eclipse/vorto/docs/vortolang-1.0.md

 An `Information Model` describes a complete digital twin, such as a physical device or a space (such as a room) and defines the set of interfaces as Function Blocks, implemented by the digital twin.

-Because an Information Model definition includes the fully qualified identity of the Function Blocks that it implements (including the full three-part version number), when a Function Block is changed and is assigned a new version number (and therefore a new ID), the Information Model does not automatically implement the changed Function Block (interface).
-If it is intended that the Information Model implements the changed Function Block, then the Information Model must also be updated.

 ### Information Model properties